TheOdinProject/curriculum/extra_stuff/lessons_in_progress/gearing_up.md

 While your working through the curriculum do not focus on the struggles you encounter instead celebrate your persistance at overcoming those struggles and completing projects and learning concepts

 Reflect on what you have done, when you find yourself questioning your ability reflect on the successes you have had, the projects you have compeletd and the concepets you at one time didnt understand but now do.

+> dont compare yourself to others, there is likely to always be someone out there who knows more or can do more than you.
+The only person you should compare yourself to is you.
+Are you better than you were a week, month, year ago?

 remember "failure is not a permament condition" you just havent succeded **yet**.